logga-app/logga-helper/README.md

 `AWS_DEFAULT_REGION`

 #### Keychain
-When `keychainAuthentication` is set to **true**, the binary will try to read AWS credentials from the Keychain.
+When `keychainAuthentication` is set to **true**, the binary will try to read S3 credentials from the Keychain.

 Prior using the binary, create two Keychain password entires for the current user (that runs the helper).
 The service names should be respectively:
 ```